bbertka/openai-gpt-review-analyzer/README.md

 ### Configuring CI/CD Environment Variables

 After importing your project, you need to configure the CI/CD environment variables to match the project's requirements.
+A Detailed breakdopwn of the variables and what they are used for are here [PIPELINE.md](docs/PIPELINE.md)

 1. **Navigate to CI/CD Settings**:
     - Go to your project's homepage in GitLab.